JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7997 days**.

-And here is a just a random fact -  **Honorificabilitudinitatibus is the longest English word that consists strictly of alternating consonants and vowels**.
+And here is a just a random fact -  **The name Wendy was made up for the book "Peter Pan."**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)